otus-devops-2019-05/art-shutter_microservices/README.md

 Repository with home tasks for OTUS/express40 DevOps course

+# 17. 06.08 Docker-4

+## Networking in docker

+When using `host` netwrking, be mindful of the ports allocated on the host machine, as networking system of the container is not isolated in a separate namespace.

+When using the default `bridge` networking, mind the internal DNS settings.

+If you need to put containers in different networks, you can assign additional networks to containers by running `docker network connect <network> <container>`

+## Docker-compose

+add a `.env` file to specifay defaults for environment variables in docker-compose.yml.

+on setting project base name as environment variable (or in the .env file), [read the docs](https://docs.docker.com/compose/reference/envvars/).

 # 16. 01.08 Docker-3

 During builds, docker uses cache if the result of the command is similar to the result in cache AND if the layers above the target are not uinque.